sourcegraph/about/handbook/engineering/developer-insights/index.md

 #### Acknowledgment

 In an async-first communication environment it is important to remove assumptions/uncertainty around whether teammates have seen, understood or acted on a message.
-To assist in this regard we provide the following guideline for teammates to follow when communicating and responsing in Slack.
+To assist in this regard we provide the following guideline for teammates to follow when communicating and responding in Slack.

 **The most important thing to remember is not which emoji to use, but rather to remember to acknowledge and to do it in a clear and unambiguous way.**